Ready to run background checks the modern way?

 - Recent and associated addresses

 However, depending on the background check provider, what an SSN trace shows on a background screening report may vary.
-Generally, SSN Trace results aren’t reportable and aren’t used for Fair Credit Reporting Act (FCRA) purposes.
+Generally, SSN trace results aren’t reportable and aren’t used for Fair Credit Reporting Act (FCRA) purposes.
+SSN traces may, however, be subject to other sectoral privacy laws, such as the Gramm-Leach-Bliley Act and similar state laws and certain portions of the Bipartisan Budget Act of 2013 and its implementing regulations.

-An SSN trace provides the opportunity to see if records associated with a Social Security Number match the information that a candidate provides.
+An SSN trace provides the opportunity to see if records associated with a Social Security number match the information that a candidate provides.
 When an SSN trace reveals mismatched information, the candidate may be the victim of identity theft or mistaken identity.
-Knowing this, you can determine what steps to take next to safeguard the accuracy of the background check process.

 Confirm the accuracy of SSN information

-Mismatched information due to similarities in name, candidate data entry errors, and other issues can compromise the accuracy of the background check process.
-Based on incorrect information, you might decide to eliminate a quality candidate from hiring consideration, leading to disputes and delays in the hiring process.
+Mismatched information due to similarities in name, candidate data entry errors, and other issues can compromise the accuracy of your background checks.
+Based on incorrect information, you might accidentally eliminate a quality candidate from hiring consideration, which could also lead to disputes and delays in the hiring process

 Frequently asked questions about SSN traces